akamai/cl-http2-protocol/README.md

 other HTTP/2.0 interopability client/server code linked above, and not necessarily any part of the Akamai network.

+This system was named `CL-HTTP2-PROTOCOL` to avoid misunderstanding that it was related to `CL-HTTP`, a Common Lisp web server.
+Apologies for the redundant word, but it matches common parlance.

 Server Setup and Example
 ------------